Smatek1001/AI_DnD/Locations/Abandoned_Bakery_Attic.md

 * **Status:** active
 * **Population:** Sparse (primarily used by [[Characters/PCs/Vaelin_Shadowleaf|Vaelin Shadowleaf]] and [[Characters/NPCs/Finch|Finch]])
 * **Atmosphere/Vibe:** Secretive, grimy, yet surprisingly functional and secure.
 A sense of cautious calm pervades, a small sanctuary in a dangerous city.
-* **Key Features:** Hidden entrances, intricate security measures, and a subtly maintained interior despite its derelict exterior.
+* **Key Features:** Hidden entrances, intricate security measures, and a subtly maintained interior despite its derelict exterior. [[Characters/NPCs/Finch|Finch]]'s regular, unseen presence is a unique aspect of the hideout; she comes and goes as she pleases, occasionally leaving behind small trinkets and helping herself to any stashed sweets.

 ## II.
 Governance & Power
 * **Ruler/Authority:** N/A (Personal hideout)